 Driving by hire car in these parts can also cost you a pretty penny.
 It's only recommended if you really absolutely need the flexibility and want to go independently to places otherwise not so easily reachable.

 Belfast has two (!) airports.
 One is labelled "international", located some 20 miles (30 km) south of the city and has connections to Great Britain

 , Europe and even to the USA

 ).
-The other, newer airport is George Best Belfast City Airport (so re-named after the city's notorious, flamboyantly boozing, but greatly talented footballer superstar who died in 2005).
-This airport is much closer to the city, only 4 miles (6 km) and also has various connections to Great Britain as well as to Paris
+The other, newer airport is George Best Belfast City Airport (so renamed after the city's notorious, flamboyantly boozing, but greatly talented footballer superstar who died in 2005).
+This airport is much closer to the city centre, only 4 miles (6 km) away and also has various connections to Great Britain as well as to Paris

-Accommodation in Belfast can be expensive if you go for one of the luxurious new boutique hotels, of which a couple are quite spectacular new developments; but you can also find very reasonable prices if you go for a simple chain hotel (even bang in the centre), B&B, guesthouse or hostel.
+); but you can also find very reasonable prices if you go for a simple chain hotel (even bang in the centre), B&B, guest house or hostel.

 With regard to food & drink